-If you notice that your credit score is well below the American average of 695, or you’re constantly facing roadblocks to your financial goals because of your credit, it might be time to get help from a professional.
+If you have a FICO score well below the average American credit score of 716 or are constantly facing financial roadblocks due to your credit, it might be time to get help from a professional.

 Experian states that 30% of Americans have lower than a 601, placing them in the “bad” rating category.
 In this situation, you might want to consider monitoring your credit score as you begin to make financial improvements.

-Remember that even though your credit reports are free every twelve months, your credit score is not included.
+Remember that even though your credit reports are free every 12 months, your credit scores are not included.
 It’s a separate calculation that is requested when your credit is pulled by third parties such as lenders and creditors.

-There are several monitoring services if you’d like to check out your score on a regular basis, or you can pay a one-time fee to FICO to access your score.
+There are several monitoring services if you’d like to check out your credit score on a regular basis, or you can pay a one-time fee to FICO to access your credit score.

-For consumers who still need help getting that number up closer to the national average, a respected credit repair company can be a good resource in getting outdated and incorrect items removed from your credit report.
+If you need to get your credit score closer to the average credit score, a respected credit repair company may be able to help.
+They specialize in getting outdated and incorrect items removed from your credit report.

-You can certainly go down that road on your own, but a professional company knows all of the laws and regulations to make sure your interests are fully represented.
+You can also certainly do it yourself.
+However, a professional company knows all the laws and regulations to make sure your interests are fully represented.

 Plus, dealing with creditors and credit bureaus can feel like a full-time job, and you probably already have one of those.
 It’s often a wise choice to work with a professional for the fastest, most comprehensive results.

-As long as you do your best to stay on top of your money and employ smart strategies to boost your score, you could see positive results in as little as 30 days.
-And that’s something worth bragging about.
+If you manage your money well and take smart steps to boost your credit score, you could see positive results in as little as 30 days.
+And that’s something to be proud of.